w3c/wcag-act-rules/content/rules/fd3a94/proposed.md

 #### Passed Example 7

-<a class="example-link" title="Passed Example 7" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/fd3a94/fb1e5016cd1630a2839dc7d70d503babd2ccfefc.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 7" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/fd3a94/fb1e5016cd1630a2839dc7d70d503babd2ccfefc.html">Open in a new tab</a>

 These two HTML `span` elements have an [explicit role][] of link, the same [accessible name][], the same [context][programmatically determined link context], and link to the [same resource][].